AMS Art Collection: History

 The collection's history begins in 1940, when a UBC professor in English Department, Hunter Lewis approached the AMS with an idea of creating student governed art collection.
 The collection was primarily meant to decorate the walls of the newly opened Brock Hall on campus.
 In 1948, E.J.
 Hughes' painting, Abandoned Village, Rivers Inlet, BC (1947) was purchased by the AMS as a first piece of Brock Art Collection, a predecessor of the AMS Art Collection.

 Under B.C.
 Binning’s management since 1958, the collection has acquired 23 artworks by important Canadian artists, in order to establish the Brock Hall Art Collection as a Canadian landmark.
 After Binning's departure from the Brock Hall Art Committee in 1969 due to his retirement, however, the collection has stared to receive less care than it used to be under the quick change in leadership and slow selection process of the new committee.
 Despite the highly attempted acquisitions in post-Binning's era, exemplified by Alvin Balkind's suggestion to purchase a controversial piece, Bagged Landscape (1965–69) by Iain Baxter&, the overall collection was still dominated by the conservative ideology that the landscape and abstracted figurative paintings hallmark the history of Canadian Fine Art.

 Especially since 1960, the collection has been under the constant risk of vandalization and theft.
 The collection was moved to the then-new Student Union Building [SUB] in 1970 to be only shown in the art gallery there.
 Despite this effort, in 1974, there was a supposed heist.
 The Ubyssey reported 8 to 18 missing or stolen works.
 Because of poor record-keeping, the Brock Hall Art committee was unable to identify which artworks had actually been stolen.

 In 1982, this gallery space was turned into a lounge by following the suggestion made by the Student Administrative Committee.
 According to the gallery president in 1988, Sara Mair, the collection was deteriorating due to lack of interest.
 She reports six artworks newly missing possibly before new humidity controlled vault was built in the SUB to store this collection.
 At this point, there were 56 paintings in this collection.
 While the security and storage condition have eventually improved, the observed lack of interest prevailed for following decades.
 According to Vancouver Courier's report in 2007, the art gallery commissioner for the student society said that there was no permanent places to display this 67-piece collection.
 The society therefore was displaying several pieces from the collection whenever possible.

+Hatch Art Gallery

-In 2015, the new student building, AMS Nest was completed, and collection has been moved to the vault in the basement of this building.
+In 2015, construction of the new student building, the AMS Student Nest, was completed and collection was moved to the vault therein.
 The collection is occasionally on display at Hatch Art Gallery, a student organized gallery space inside the Nest.
+The collection is also primarily managed by the AMS Art Gallery Manager and student volunteers at the Hatch Art Gallery.